Requirements

 usermod -s /bin/bash testuser

-When you create a new user it does not add any comment to the /etc/passwd file.
-The comment is very useful to define the user's full name or contact information.
+When you create a new user, it does not add any comment to the /etc/passwd file.
+Instead, the comment is beneficial for defining the user's full name or contact information.

 Let's create a new user with the comment "I am system admin":